jeburks2/lci-slurm-25/18-slurm-dash/README.md

 This command uses NPX to scaffold the HPC Dashboard project in a directory called slurm-node-dashboard.

 You will be prompted to select the version of the dashboard to install.
-Choose the latest stable version and follow the prompts to complete the installation.
+Choose the `stable (main branch)` version and follow the prompts to complete the installation.

 !["Slurm Dashboard Setup Prompts"](./images/npx-install-slurm-dash.png)